drug-design/course/docs/chapters/synthesis-of-drugs.md

 ##### High Performance Liquid Chromatography (HPLC)
 *[nce]: New Chemical Entity: a compound not previously described.

-High performance liquid chromatography is a tool for quantifying and analyzing mixtures of chemical compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/high-performance-liquid-chromatography-hplc-c3b5aa8a'><i class='fa fa-play' aria-hidden='true'></i></button>High performance liquid chromatography is a tool for quantifying and analyzing mixtures of chemical compounds.
 The method was developed in the mid-1970s and has become the most popular method of analysis because it is easy to use.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/nmr.png){: loading=lazy }
 ##### Chiral Chromatography

-The separation of enantiomers by chiral HPLC is a useful method for the analysis of chiral substances.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/chiral-chromatography-2f4a0b67'><i class='fa fa-play' aria-hidden='true'></i></button>The separation of enantiomers by chiral HPLC is a useful method for the analysis of chiral substances.
 It can be a very efficient method for the separation of racemic compounds, to control the optical purity and also for the preparation of optically pure drugs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[enantiomers]: Enantiomers are pairs of stereoisomers that are mirror images of one other